angt/secret/README.md

 # secret

-Keep your little secrets.
+A simple and tiny tool that will help you keep your little secrets.

-## Compatibility

-`secret` should work on a wide variety of architectures and POSIX systems.
-It was successfully tested on Linux, OpenBSD, FreeBSD and MacOS.

 ## Features

-`secret` is the simplest secret store you can think of:
+`secret` is the simplest secret store you can think of.
+But it does have some interesting features:

  - Requires only one file `~/.secret` that you can share publicly without fear.
  - No configuration.
 Get back your file and you're done.
  - Secret names (usually hostname, mail, login, etc.) are also encrypted.
  - A secret agent that only trusts subprocesses.
 Not all the processes of the same user!
- - Secret names completion (on bash only) once the agent is activated.
+ - Secret names completion is available after calling the secret agent.
  - Supports unstored secrets.
 Derived from some simple keys and a passphrase.
  - Supports multiple passphrases.
 Not super user-friendly but nice to have.
  - Depends only on the [libhydrogen](https://libhydrogen.org/) library.
  - Small, simple and non obfuscated C code.
 Well, I hope so :)

 ## Build and install

+This should work on a wide variety of architectures and POSIX systems.
+It was successfully tested on Linux, OpenBSD, FreeBSD and MacOS.

 Clone the repository recursively: